bergenhem/kendo-docs/api/web/button.md

 &nbsp;

 > The Kendo UI Button is currently released as a beta.
-The final API and behavior of the widget might change.
+The final API and behavior of the widget (to be released in Q3 2013 in late November) might change.

 ## Configuration